 When a coach is present with the client, his or her focus will remain solely on the task at hand, looking the client in the eye and remaining open to whatever arrives in the sessions.
 A coach must be adaptable in order to respond most appropriately and with whatever will be most helpful to the client in that moment.
-An effective coach is confident in his or her The client should feel supported by the coach as well as safe in the knowledge that their conversations will be private and free of judgment.
+An effective coach is confident in his or her abilities and can convey that confidence in a humble and assuring manner.

+The client should feel supported by the coach as well as safe in the knowledge that their conversations will be private and free of judgment.